-In addition to the surveillance programme, all breeding bull candidates are serologically tested before entering the breeding centres, and all breeding bulls are subject to a compulsory test each year.
+In addition to the surveillance programme, all breeding bull candidates are serologically tested before entering the breeding centres, and all breeding bulls are subject to compulsory testing each year.

 The results of the programme since 1993 strongly indicate that the Norwegian cattle population is free from IBR/IPV infection (4).